onflow/flow-jvm-sdk/sdk/README.md

 Tests annotated with `FlowEmulatorTest` depend on the [Flow Emulator](https://github.com/onflow/flow-emulator), which is part of the [Flow CLI](https://github.com/onflow/flow-cli) to be installed on your machine.

-The`FlowEmulatorTest` extension may be used by consumers of this library as well to streamline unit tests that interact with the FLOW blockchian.
+The`FlowEmulatorTest` extension may be used by consumers of this library as well to streamline unit tests that interact with the FLOW blockchain.
 The `FlowEmulatorTest` extension uses the local flow emulator to prepare the test environment for unit and integration tests.
 For example:

 Setup dependency on the SDK: